-► Theorem 17.
-Given a set P of n points in the plane each with a real weight, and an integer k , one can compute, in $O(n^2 \log n)$ time, the axis-aligned rectangle enclosing k points minimizing the total weight of the points inside.
+Theorem 5 Given a set P of n points in general position in the plane each with a real weight, and an integer k , one can compute, in $O(n^2 \log n)$ time, the axis-aligned rectangle enclosing exactly k points minimizing the total weight of the points inside.

-Proof.
-We follow the same approach as in Section 2.1, with the following differences in the data structure of Lemma 1.
+Proof We follow the same approach as in Section 2.1, with the following differences from the data structure of Lemma 1.
 For every fragment we maintain the minimum weight solution.
 Using prefix sums, the entry $M{i,j}$ in the matrix contains the total weight of the elements from i to j .
 As before, we break the $q+1$ diagonals of entry into fragments, where each fragment summary maintains the minimum weight encountered.